-This is problematic because you want your customers to know that your extracts are housed in safe, superior, and reliable hardware.
+This is problematic because brands want their customers to know that their extracts are housed in safe, superior, and reliable hardware.
 The reality is not every vape hardware manufacturer uses the same materials or heating technologies.
 Nor do they all possess the same product certifications or adhere to the same standards of manufacturing and quality-control excellence.
-All of Greentank’s cartridges, for instance, have passed extensive heavy metal testing and are built with elite ceramic cores and certified child-resistant technology, making them not only the safest cartridges on the market but also the most ideal for users with young children.
+All of Greentank’s cartridges, for instance, have passed extensive heavy metal testing and are engineered with premium ceramic cores.
+Some even have certified child-resistant technology, making them not only the safest cartridges on the market but also the most ideal for users with young children.
 That information falls to the wayside for the average consumer who, without any substantive product information, is left to make purchases solely on aesthetics, brand & strain name recognition, and cannabinoid/terpene contents.

 Price Point Explanations

 There’s a good reason why cannabis vape products have some of the highest average price points in the industry.
-While on the surface it might be difficult for consumers to wrap their heads around how 0.5 gram cartridges can retail for anywhere from $30-$60 in the US ($35-$75 in Canada) when the same quantity of dried flower costs considerably less, the reality is that the two cannabis product types are not the same.
+While on the surface it might be difficult for consumers to wrap their heads around how some cartridges can retail for upwards of $70 in both the US and Canada when the same quantity of dried flower costs considerably less, the reality is that the two cannabis product types are not the same.
 They vary significantly in terms of potencies.

-The Ontario Cannabis Store, for instance, offers consumers extensive dried flower options, but not a single strain on the website exceeds 29% THC.
-The retailer’s prefilled cartridges, on the other hand, start at 32% THC on the extremely low end and go all the way up to 88% THC.
+The OCS (Ontario Cannabis Store), for instance, offers consumers extensive dried flower options, but not a single strain on the website exceeds 34% THC.
+The retailer’s prefilled cartridges, on the other hand, start at 0% THC on the extremely low end and go all the way up to 96% THC.
 Ditto for their disposable vapes, which contain as much as 92% THC in certain SKUs.
 Don’t bother getting your calculator; cannabis vape products are, on average, approximately 3X more potent than dried flower, which means that consumers can derive the same effects from these products as they would from dried flower without consuming nearly as much.
 That value play is lost on most consumers and, in our experience, a surprising amount of budtenders!

 Regulated cannabis vape pens are also the healthier option of the two cannabis product types simply because there is no combustion involved in the delivery method.
 Cannabis vapes heat extracts at lower temperatures, producing clean and flavorful vapor that is carcinogen-free.
 To achieve this, vape products are equipped with special heating cores and overheating-preventative measures.
 The extra cost of that built-in technology is factored into the price of these products.
 But at the end of the day, are these premiums for safer and cleaner cannabis products really any different from the types of premiums consumers already pay for organic fruit or free-range meat?

-Although the cannabis vape industry is still in its infancy, it’s already dealt with two major obstacles: heavy metals and EVALI.
-And even though the former actually served as a catalyst to make the industry safer and the latter was almost entirely the result of unregulated, black market products, the legal cannabis vape industry’s reputation took a substantial hit nonetheless.
+Although the cannabis vape industry is still in its infancy, it’s already dealt with several major obstacles, including heavy metal scares, EVALI and a federal shipping ban.
+And even though the former actually served as a catalyst to make the industry safer and EVALI was almost entirely the result of unregulated, black market products, the legal cannabis vape industry’s reputation took a substantial hit nonetheless.

 As a result, many cannabis consumers have become wary of legal vape products, believing that they too contain contaminants and other harmful, unnatural additives, such as vitamin E acetate.
 This could not be further from the truth.
 In reality, cannabis vape products sold through the legal market, regardless of state or province, are thoroughly regulated and must pass strict contaminant and additive testing before they can be placed on licensed retailers’ shelves.